SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 ---
 title: Create a People Search Adaptive Card Extension
-description: Step by step guide on creating People Search Adaptive Card Extension. ms.date: 06/21/2023 ms.localizationpriority: high
+description: Step by step guide on creating People Search Adaptive Card Extension. ms.date: 06/28/2023 ms.localizationpriority: high
 ---
 # Create a People Search Adaptive Card Extension

 SharePoint Framework 1.18 introduces a new Search Card Template that can be used to implement various search scenarios.

 This tutorial provides step-by-step guidance on implementing People Search with ACEs and Microsoft Graph.

 > [!NOTE]
-> This tutorial assumes that you have installed the SPFx v1.18
+> This tutorial assumes that you have installed the SPFx v1.18 preview version.
 >
-> For more information on installing the SPFx v1.18, see [SharePoint Framework v1.14 release notes](../../../../release-1.18.md).
+> For more information on installing the SPFx v1.18, see [SharePoint Framework v1.18 release notes](../../../../release-1.18.md).

 Before you start, complete the procedures in the following articles to ensure that you understand the basic flow of creating a custom Adaptive Card Extension and using Microsoft Graph in SharePoint Framework solutions:

 - [Build your first SharePoint Adaptive Card Extension](./build-first-sharepoint-adaptive-card-extension.md)
 - [Use Microsoft Graph in your solution](../../web-parts/get-started/using-microsoft-graph-apis.md)